NathanY3G/rp2040-pio-emulator/README.md

 ## Known Limitations
 This software is under development and currently has limitations - the notable ones are:

-1. Only supports a sub-set of the available instructions - please refer to the table above.
+1. Not all of the available instructions are supported - please refer to the table above.

-1. No support for OUT, SET or IN pin-sets; all pin numbers are with respect to Pin 0.
+1. No support for pin-sets associated with OUT, SET or IN; all pin numbers are with respect to GPIO 0.

 1. Pin-sets do not wrap after GPIO 31.